 Some visas require proof of a round-trip ticket to grant the visa, but even if they don’t, many immigration officers or airline check-in agents ask for evidence of a return flight to allow you to board or enter the country.

 Here’s a trick I do sometimes when I need to show proof of my return tickets when I’m still not sure of purchasing a specific flight.

 When booking on the American Airlines website, the airline allows you to put a flight itinerary on hold for free for up to 24 hours, if the departure happens more than 7 days away from the booking date.

-So, I put on hold a random round trip flight to the destination and print the on hold confirmation email as my “proof.”
-If I’m not interested in that flight, the hold will cancel itself automatically within 24 hours, and I would have not lost anything since it was free.
+So, I put on hold a random round trip flight to the destination and print the on-hold confirmation email as my “proof.”
+If I’m not interested in that flight, the hold will automatically cancel within 24 hours, and I would not have lost anything since it was free.

 This other post is full of tricks that’ll help you find the cheapest airfare.